Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 I decided I would look for alternate transportation and visited the kiosks for other shuttle options.
 All of them were booked, closed, or had a wait of at least two hours.

 Finally, I got back in the taxi line and figured that my only option was to wait until 3:00 am.
 Out of boredom, I took out my phone and started browsing the Internet.
 I then remembered that I had the Uber App.
-I opened my Uber app and noticed that Argentina did have Uber access.
+I opened my Uber app and noticed that despite it being Christmas Eve in Buenos Aires, Uber showed cars available.
 As this was my first time in Argentina, I had no idea where I was and how safe the surrounding area was.
 I decided to take my chances and typed in my hotel location.
 Uber found a driver, and it said he would be there within 10-minutes.
 The pick-up location was near parking lot “B,” and I texted my description and location to my Uber driver in both Spanish and English.

-If you are arriving on Christmas Eve, I would highly recommend booking your transportation in advance.
+If you are arriving on Christmas Eve in Buenos Aires, I would highly recommend booking your Buenos Aires Ezeiza airport transfer in advance.
 Below is a link for one possible transportation option.
 Please note that as an affiliate of Viator, I will receive a small commission if you purchase using my link.
 This commission is at no additional cost to you.

 Full Size Bed - Europlaza Suites - Buenos Aires, Argentina